Isaac-alencar/barber-shops-reviews/README.md

 ```

 Second, you have to run the json-server command to live our fake back-end:
-**This will open our "API server" which you should run in a different terminal window than the serve for next**
+**This will open our "API server" which you should run in a different terminal window than the server for next**

 ```bash
 npm run server